Golemancer-Ctrl/wc-employeeTracker-12/README.md

 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

 ## Description
+A basic foray into the use of SQL in practical application.

+## Installation
+Download the repository and run 'npm i' to initialize and 'npm start' to start the server at localhost 9001.
+Replace the blank SQL password with your own and run the application.